Our Team

 Speech Pathologist/Project Manager

 The projects that Lerryn has worked on include developing resources for schools to support meaningful inclusion of children with disabilities in mainstream school playgrounds, reviewing and developing augmentative and alternative communication (AAC) practices in multidisciplinary teams and parent training in communication strategies and AAC.
-She has also presented at AGOSCI conferences.
+She has also presented at AGOSCI conferences, co-presented an AAC workshop for speech pathologists in 2025 along with Christine and Divya, and has launched a local AAC Interest Group for speech pathologists.

 Lerryn is passionate about: